nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 ## Using the NUnit project templates

-The NUnit test project templates comes included with `dotnet`.
+The NUnit test project templates come included with `dotnet`.

 You can run `dotnet new nunit` to create an NUnit test project.